Art Lover’s Guide to London: Museums, Architecture & Street Art

 Location: Holywell Lane, Shoreditch, London

-Grimshaw is a successful fine artist who also enjoys showcasing his bold and striking portraits across London’s streets.
-My favourite is the above mural in Shoreditch which was recently revealed in June 2018.
-The work features Grimshaw’s signature subject style of strongly tribal subjects, fused with bright colours and motifs to give a sense of depth and vitality.
-The gaze of his subjects will make any passerby stop and pause for a brief moment.
+Grimshaw is a successful fine artist who also enjoys showcasing his bold and striking portraits across the streets of London.
+Grimshaw’s work features his signature subject style: strongly tribal subjects, fused with bright colours and motifs to give a sense of depth and vitality.

 Wall mural of Alex from A Clockwork Orange by French artist Zabou.